 You can order an ECA from the authorized organizations that provide ECA’s, which are:

 The designated professional bodies that provide licensing credential assessments (if applicable) are:

-If you think you may be eligible for Express Entry, take our quick online quiz here to find out or head to Part 4 of the guide to learn about the minimum funds required for an Express Entry application.
+If you think you may be eligible for Express Entry, sign up for our free immigration portal here or head to Part 4 of the guide to learn about the minimum funds required for an Express Entry application.